ThatBlockyPenguin/EMLI/doc/emc.md

 To update EMC, simply uninstall it, then install it again.

 ## How to run
 Once installed, you can run in at any time by opening a terminal/command prompt and entering `emc`.
-By default, EMC will look for a file in that directory called 'index.emli', and will output the compiled file in that directory as 'index.html'.
+By default, EMC will look for a file in that directory called 'index.emli', and will output the compiled file in that directory as '<inputted file name>.html'.

 ## Options
 If you want to run EMC on a file in a different directory, or not called 'index.emli', then the options are for you.